 Trivia: 18 percent of the people check their emails while driving, 42 percent when using the toilet and 50 percent while on vacation.

 Everything considered it is safe to conclude that, albeit the purpose of email has changed over the years (the original one, at least), the service is still far from being obsolete.
 With email marketing campaigns driving success in the long run, it is likely that emails will be around for a while.
 It will be interesting to observe the evolution of virtual communication, too!
-Check out more about Email marketing softwares.
+Check out more about Email marketing software.